rockerBOO/awesome-neovim/README.md

 ## Editing Support

+- [DrKJeff16/shebang.nvim](https://github.com/DrKJeff16/shebang.nvim) - Add or modify a shebang on top of the current file.
 - [nxhung2304/lastplace.nvim](https://github.com/nxhung2304/lastplace.nvim) - Intelligently restore your cursor position when reopening files.
 - [attilarepka/header.nvim](https://github.com/attilarepka/header.nvim) - Add or update copyright and license headers in any source file.
 - [rlychrisg/truncateline.nvim](https://github.com/rlychrisg/truncateline.nvim) - Truncate long lines to keep track of where you are when the start gets lost off the left side of the screen.